 Cuff

-With Contrast Color (CC), loosely cast 24 stitches onto circular needles, leaving an 36-inch tail to use later for the Hanging Loop.
+With Contrast Color (CC), loosely cast 24 stitches onto circular needles, leaving a 36-inch tail to use later for the Hanging Loop.
+We used a basic Long Tail Cast On.

 Place a marker and join for working in the round, being careful to not twist the stitches.